Donate

 Bulamu’s team during a surgery at the newly reopened operating room in Isingiro District.

-Thanks to a generous $5,000 gift from an individual Rotary Club member, we purchased the necessary equipment and returned the operating room to working condition one week later.
+Thanks to a generous $5,000 gift from an individual donor, we purchased the necessary equipment and returned the operating room to working condition one week later.
 In its first 2 weeks back online, 13 patients received C-sections in the operating room.
 Previously, pregnant women with obstructed labor had to drive over an hour to the nearest government hospital, where they faced greater costs and delays.
 As one town council member told us, “I have had three women deliver babies in my car on the way to Mbarara hospital because they could not afford the ambulance fee.”

 Hospital equipment is readily available in Uganda, but government budgets are often inadequate to pay for it.
 Because Bulamu is a direct provider of medical services in Uganda and we see needs on the ground that larger international organizations miss, our programs improve patient care long-term using cost effective, common sense solutions.